Hang Duong- Street Of Sugar

 A25 Hotel (54-56 Hang Duong)

-In the heart of Hanoi Old Quarter, A25 Hotel Hang Duong is close to many famous landmarks of the city and several nightlife venues.
-The hotel offers great modern amenities as well as other services such as airport pick-up, motorbike rental and laundry.
+Located in the heart of Hanoi's Old Quarter, A25 Hotel Hang Duong is in close proximity to many of the city's most famous landmarks and nightlife venues.
+The hotel provides modern amenities along with additional services such as airport pick-up, motorbike rentals, and laundry.

 Hanoi Rocks Hostel (56 Hang Duong)